Home - Where - What - Why - Who - When - Hartleys - Media - Links - Contact me

 Less than ten miles due south of Haworth in West Yorkshire, where Charlotte, Emily and Anne Bronte grew up in the early 19th century, the same rugged landscape that inspired Wuthering Heights played host to a sinister story of organised social crime, High Treason and ultimately murder, some forty years before the Bronte sisters were born.

-Beneath the two long gravestones lie the remains of "King" David Hartley (from whom I am descended) and Isaac Hartley, known as the "Duke of York" as well as other family members.
-Their 'royal' titles were given to them by the members of the gang as a reflection of their status at the head of the Cragg Vale Coiners gang.
+The photograph on the left shows the ruins of St Thomas a Beckett Church in Heptonstall with the two graves of my ancestors visible in the foreground of the picture.
+Beneath the gravestones lie the remains of "King" David Hartley and Isaac Hartley, known as the "Duke of York" as well as other family members.
+Their 'royal' titles were given to them by the members of the gang as a reflection of their status at the head of the Coiners gang.
+Since the publication of The Gallows Pole, visitors have started leaving coins on King Davids grave.

 David Hartley was buried here in 1770 after being executed by hanging at York Tyburn for the part he played in leading the Cragg Vale Coiners, though the only charges he actually faced were for clipping a Guinea with another man.